data-integration-toolkit/ditk/entity_linkage/typing/nfetc/test/README.md

 ```

 ## To run test.py with sample test data
 Initial setting is that model will run with sample clean data and it will check number of input/output rows and cols.
+Run on the nfetc folder with following command line; ``` python test/test.py```

 <br><br>